Kittaru87/student-directory/README.md

-example_8.rb = prints the users by cohort once a particular cohort has been selected; typo method changed to take this into account example_9.rb = adds singular or plural answers to number of students example_10.rb = discusses other methods of chomping off the last character after getting input typos.rb = correcting the typos from the code example_12.rb = adding an exit if the input is empty + refactoring of code interactive_menu.rb = adding an interactive menu for input/printing students
+example_8.rb = prints the users by cohort once a particular cohort has been selected; typo method changed to take this into account example_9.rb = adds singular or plural answers to number of students example_10.rb = discusses other methods of chomping off the last character after getting input example_11.rb = correcting the typos from the code example_12.rb = adding an exit if the input is empty + refactoring of code example_13.rb = adding an interactive menu for input/printing students, saving, loading and preloading options
 ```
 ```
 '''